kamaleshs2k/19CS302_Module_8/Ex no_37.md

-# EX 31 C program to find the smallest among three numbers using Structure.
+# EX 37 C program to print the sum and difference of both integers separated by a space on the first line, and the sum and difference of both float (scaled to 1 decimal place) separated by a space on the second line.
 ## DATE:11/05/2025
 ## AIM:
-To write a C program to find the smallest among three numbers using Structure.
+To write a C program to print the sum and difference of both integers separated by a space on the first line, and the sum and difference of both float (scaled to 1 decimal place) separated by a space on the second line.

 ## Algorithm
-1.Start the program and define a structure with three integer fields.
+1.Start the program and declare two int and two float variables.

-2.Declare a structure variable to store the three numbers.
+2.Read two integers from the first line and two floats from the second line.

-3.Read the values of the three numbers from the user.
+3.Calculate the sum and difference of the integers.

-4.Compare the three numbers to find the smallest.
+4.Calculate the sum and difference of the float values.

-5.Display the smallest number and end the program.
+5.Print the integer results and float results rounded to 1 decimal place.

 ## Program:
 ```